Team-Kujira/oracle-price-feeder/README.md

 # Oracle Price Feeder

-This is a standalone version of [Umee's fantastic work](https://github.com/umee-network/umee/tree/main/price-feeder) migrating [Terra's oracle-feeder](https://github.com/terra-money/oracle-feeder) app to Go, and integrating it more closely with the Cosmos SDK.
+This is a standalone version of [Ojo's fantastic work](https://github.com/ojo-network/price-feeder) migrating [Terra's oracle-feeder](https://github.com/terra-money/oracle-feeder) app to Go, and integrating it more closely with the Cosmos SDK.

 ## Changes